opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR:-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 OpenSearch is an open-source search and analytics platform that powers website search, log analytics, and application monitoring.
 It brings together the OpenSearch core engine, OpenSearch Dashboards for visualization, and a growing suite of plugins for a wide variety of end-user applications.

-The OpenSearch project is community-driven.
-Since the project was adopted by The Linux Foundation in September 2024, repositories have expanded from 120+ to over 170, active contributors have risen from 1000+ to over 3,500, and today, total downloads have exceeded 1.1 billion.
+The OpenSearch Project is community driven.
+Since the project was adopted by The Linux Foundation in September 2024, repositories have expanded from 120+ to 170+, active contributors have risen from 1000+ to 3,500+, and total downloads have exceeded 1.1 billion.

 As OpenSearch grows, release management becomes increasingly complex.
 Release issues need to ship on time and involve multiple components, extensive testing, and careful orchestration every eight weeks.
 The OpenSearch Engineering Effectiveness (OSEE) team helps the community run releases, resolves engineering issues, and removes bottlenecks and inefficiencies across the project.

-Traditionally, the release process has relied heavily on manual intervention from engineers, resulting in time-consuming cycles, in which release managers navigate numerous workflows, interpret complex metrics data, and coordinate communications across multiple stakeholders in Slack channels.
+Traditionally, the release process has relied heavily on manual intervention from engineers, resulting in time-consuming cycles in which release managers navigate numerous workflows, interpret complex metric data, and coordinate communications across multiple stakeholders in Slack channels.

 This inefficient approach presented several challenges: